taurusilver7/inbound-media-UI/README.md

 Create a search component with a logo & an input element.
 Style the input search icon with a gradient to match the logo, for ambience.

+Create a profile card component to hold the cover+user profile, user details & follower details.

 ### Deployment

 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)